CAM Founder Adam Beren addresses the Nebraska Legislature's Education Committee, Lincoln, NE, Feb. 3, 2025.

 The Combat Antisemitism Movement (CAM) has led an organized effort in recent months to engage and educate state legislators across the United States on antisemitism-related issues and potential policy remedies.

-So far, CAM-backed legislation to address and prohibit antisemitic discrimination in the public K-12 schools and institutions of higher education have been formally initiated in Arkansas, Missouri, Oklahoma, Nebraska, and Kansas, and Tennessee.
+So far, CAM-backed legislation to address and prohibit antisemitic discrimination in the public K-12 schools and institutions of higher education have been formally initiated in Arkansas, Kansas, Kentucky, Missouri, Nebraska, Oklahoma, and Tennessee.

 The bills define antisemitism using the International Holocaust Remembrance Alliance (IHRA) Working Definition of Antisemitism, including its 11 contemporary examples, and require the integration of the definition into student and employee codes of conduct.
 They also give teeth to Title VI of the U.S. Civil Rights Act by directing the state education authorities to designate a Title VI Coordinator to monitor, review, and investigate complaints and incidents of discrimination, including antisemitism, in public K-12 and post-secondary schools.